OmRudraprasanna/AgenticAI_DevSummit_2026/RULES.md

 ---

-## Scoring Criteria
+## MUST HAVES:

-Systems will be evaluated on the following:
+Systems must follow the following:

 **Does it actually work.** Run it with a real or realistic input.
 Does it complete the pipeline without manual intervention?